Skip to main content

 (d)

-Name a new variable for time measured this time in hours since the snowstorm started.
+Name a new variable for the time measured in hours since the snowstorm started.

 (e)